-Database clustering is the process of connecting multiple servers or instances to a single database.
-When a single server is unable to handle the volume of data or the number of requests, a data cluster is required.
+Database clustering is the process of connecting multiple servers or instances to a single instance.
+Data clusters are needed when a single server is unable to handle the amount of data or the number of requests to the database.

-So, many of you must be wondering why exactly would we do this.
+Many of you might be wondering why would we use a cluster.
 Why is a data cluster required for a database?
-Well, there are a lot of benefits tied to this process.
+Well, there are a lot of advantages associated with this process.

-With database clustering, multiple computers collaborate to store data amongst themselves.
-This provides the benefit of data redundancy.
-Because all of the computers are synchronized, each node will have the same data as all of the other nodes.
+With database clustering, multiple computers cooperate to store data among themselves.
+It provides the advantage of data redundancy.
+Because all computers are synchronized, each node will have the same data as all other nodes.

 The database does not include load balancing or scalability by default.
-It must be brought on a regular basis by clustering.
-It also depends on the configuration.
-Load balancing, in essence, distributes the workload among the various computers that comprise the cluster.
+This should be brought by clustering.
+Load balancing, in essence, distributes the workload among the different computers that comprise the cluster.

-When you can access a database, it means it is accessible.
-The amount of time a database is regarded as available is referred to as its high availability.
-The amount of availability you require is heavily dependent on the number of operations you run on your database and how frequently you run any kind of analytics on your data.
+When you can access a database, it means that it is accessible.
+The amount of time a database is considered accessible is called its high availability.
+The amount of availability you need depends heavily on the number of operations you run on your database and how often you run any kind of analytics on your data.

-We can obtain extremely high levels of availability with database clustering due to load balancing and having extra machines.
-Even if a server is shut down, the database will remain accessible.
+We can achieve extremely high levels of availability with database clustering due to load balancing and redundant machines.
+Even if one server is shut down, the database will remain accessible using other servers.

 Monitoring & Automation

 Automation is useful with a clustered database because it allows for notifications when a system is overloaded.
-A cluster, on the other hand, will have a designated machine that will serve as the database system for the entire cluster.
-This chosen machine can host scripts that run automatically for the entire database cluster and interact with all database nodes.
+A MongoDB cluster also has a designated machine that serves as the database system for the entire database.
+This chosen machine can host scripts that run automatically for the entire database and interact with all database nodes.

 Types of Database Clusters in MongoDB

-In MongoDB, you can have two different types of clusters for a database. it can be either replica sets or sharding.
+In MongoDB, you can have two different types of MongoDB clusters for a database.
+This can be either a replica set or sharding.
 Let us understand what both mean and how they work, in brief.